4-H Events & Activities

 4. Grades 9-13

-A little information on the Foods Revue for members: The youth will make a food item from the category listed below using the Blueberry theme.
+A little information on the Foods Revue for members: The youth will make a food item from the category listed below using the Honey theme.
 Youth will set one place setting, to include a recipe card for the item made, placemat or tablecloth, and centerpiece.

 Rules: